cs1302uga/cs1302-minesweeper-alpha/README.md

   document before writing the code to implement these methods.

-  **NOTE:** You are not only free but encouraged to implement other methods, as needed, to help with readability, code reuse, etc.
+  **NOTE:** You are not only free but encouraged to implement other methods, as needed, to help with readability, code reuse, etc. In some cases, you may need to add other methods to meet the style requirement for method length.

 * **`cs1302.game.MinesweeperDriver` Class**: This class
   should only contain the `main` method: